 You will learn the basics of writing news, features and opinion.
 You will learn how to research stories, build up contacts and work a news patch.
 Each member of the course is allocated a political ward in Cardiff, from which you will be expected to gather stories.
+There will also be an opportunity to undertake a specialism.

 During highly realistic production days, you will have the opportunity to demonstrate your skills in sub-editing, laying out pages, planning a news list and directing a team of reporters.